kojoidrissa/random_xDays_code/README.md

 -  For myself and to help encourage others to present

 ##K-Pop Video popularity monitor
--  Pulling views data from YouTube, comparing the changes in views overtime.
+-  Pulling views data from YouTube, comparing the changes in number of views overtime.
 -  This project is VERY under-designed at the moment

 ##Version number